IndieDragoness/graphql-practice-server/graphql_practice_json_server/README.md

     * [Common Gotcha of this kind of Relationship](#common-gotchas-of-this-kind-of-relationship)

 # Summary
 This directory is for practicing GraphQL with a JSON Server (`json-server` package).
+This is a backend-focused practice project.
+If you are just getting started with GraphQL, it's better to start with `graphql_practice_no_database` and learn `queries`.
+Once you are done with `queries`, you can then use this project to practice `mutations` (editing the backend using GraphQL) as well as some very basic backend verification with the `GraphQLNonNull()` wrapper.

+Some `json-server` specific notes are contained in this `README.md`, but many relevant (generalized) notes are contained in the
+`README.md` at the top directory.

+For this project, `axios` is a promise-based HTTP client used to make all of our REST calls (`post`, `get`, `patch`, etc) and supports `node.js`.

 ## Important Files
 1. `json.db`: This is where your data should be stored/modified.